Planning a route

 FirstIncrement

-case, the route is generated with the first guidance increment.
+case, the route is generated with only the first guidance increment.
 This takes less time than usingComplete

 mode.